RobotNerd/outline-format/README.md

   level under the same section heading.
 Choose one and stick with it.
 - There should be no blank lines between any two consecutive list items.
-- Comments at the end of a line (placed after uncommented text) should be preceeded by a single space.
+- Comments at the end of a line (placed after uncommented text) should be preceded by a single space.
 There should also be a single space after the `##` that begins the comment.

   ```
   My list
   - list item
   - another list item ## with a comment at the end of the line
-  ## - don't add the preceeding space if commenting out the entire line
+  ## - don't add the preceding space if commenting out the entire line
   ```

 - Spaces should be used for indentation instead of tabs.
 - Indentation should be 2 spaces per tab stop.

+## Examples

+Here are some examples of valid and invalid outline-formatted documents.

+> TODO

-### Acknowledgements
+## Acknowledgements

 Inspired by https://fountain.io/.